pendle-finance/documentation/docs/PendlePro/Guides/UnwrappingSY.md

 For `spender,` enter the same SY contract address, e.g. `0xcbC72d92b2dc8187414F6734718563898740C0BC` if you are doing `SY-stETH`.

-For `amount`, enter a very large number such as `1000000000000000000000000000000000`, which is the allowance we allow for the SY contract to spend from your address.
+For `amount`, enter a very large number such as `1000000000000000000000000000000000`, which is the allowance you allow for the SY contract to spend from your address.

 3. On the **Write Contract** tab in Etherscan, navigate to Function #7, `redeem (0x769f8e5d)`.